 Lead Sponsor: Jane & Bill Bardin

-Partner Sponsor: Lee Katman & David Katz
+Partner Sponsors: Lee Katman & David Katz and Christine Marsh Donchin

 Livestream reading: Sunday, October 24, at 6 pm PT

 1884, Texas.
 Ro, a ranch worker, and Prophet, a cowboy, are in love.
 They dream of owning their own land, leaving the Bailey Family Ranch behind, and building a life together.
 But when the ranch prematurely falters, and the cowboys go on strike, Ro and Prophet are pulled in opposite directions as they fight to keep their vision of the future from crumbling to dust.
 Set at the tail end of the Cowboy Golden Age, Last Drive to Dodge examines race, love, and legacy in a time when everyone is scrambling for their piece of the American Dream.

 I’ve always loved movies for as long as I can remember—movies of all genres…except Westerns, which I couldn’t stand the idea of watching for a long time.
 But objectively, I should’ve loved them.
 They’ve got action, daring escapes, romance, awesome dialogue, larger-than-life characters—all things I like, but for some reason, I couldn’t bring myself to watch them.
 Reflecting back, I now realize that I didn’t like Westerns because I never felt like I was invited to like them.
 I rarely saw anyone in them who looked like me, and I didn’t feel seen myself.
 Perhaps that’s why I gravitated toward Blazing Saddles.
 At any rate, the Western was a genre in which I felt as though I could only watch, not participate.